 -

-Wildlife Educator & Care Specialist / Assistant Volunteer Coordinator
+Wildlife Educator / Volunteer Coordinator

 Marlie was born in Newport News, Virginia, where she lived her entire life until relocating to Florida!
 Her journey into marine science began at the age of 6, inspired by a memorable trip to Turtle Bay in Hawaii.
 From an early age, Marlie exhibited a passion for wildlife and nature, often engaging in family camping trips, beach outings, and visits to local parks.